Tesla told regulators about Autopilot crash nine days after accident

 NHTSA spokesman Bryan Thomas said the investigation was "active" and the agency would not comment further.

-Asked why the company did not disclose the incident ahead of the share sale and ahead of its recently announced bid to acquire SolarCity SCTY.O, Tesla issued the following statement:
+Asked why the company did not disclose the incident ahead of the share sale and ahead of its recently announced bid to acquire SolarCity, Tesla issued the following statement:

 "Tesla does not find it necessary, nor does any automaker, to share the details of every accident that occur in a Tesla vehicle.
 More than a million people die globally every year in car accidents, but automakers do not disclose each of these accidents to investors, let alone before those investigations are complete and without regard to what the results of those investigations end up being."